codegram/full-stack-fest-sponsor-handbook/youre-already-a-sponsor/logo-formats-and-media.md

-# Logo Formats & media
+# Logo Formats & Media

 All logos have to be in **vector format** \(.ai or .svg\) or if it's not possible, in .png format.